emilycthompson/Ada-Application/Resume.md

 ######EMILYTHOMPSONDESIGN.COM :: 307.690.3461 :: LETSDOTHIS@EMILYTHOMPSONDESIGN.COM

 ####Graphic Designer | Art Director | Aspiring Developer
 I am a graphic designer and art director living and working in Bellingham, WA.
 I specialize in branding, catalogs, look books and packaging for the outdoors oriented brands.
-I focus on producing content that embraces the full complexity and uniqueness of each project.
+Since 2012, I have worked as a contractor, freelance or independently with clients varying from in-house creative departments to ad agencies, from mom-and-pop businesses to multi-national coprorations.
+I have carved a niche for myself by being an effective communicator, extremely organized and detail-oriented, creative and reliable.

 **EDUCATION**
 -------------